spirit-code/spirit/README.md

 	or
 	cd build && make && cd ..

-If building any C++ UI, the executable `monospin` should now be in the root folder
+If building any C++ UI, the executable `spirit` should now be in the root folder

 When on pure **Windows** (no MSys etc), instead of using `make` or `./make.sh`, you need to open the generated Solution in Visual Studio and build it there.